 I'm going to miss Stan for his passion away from it.

-Magic axed him Monday, they fired the winningest coach in team history and one of the winningest coaches in the NBA.
+Sure, Stan was a pro on the hardwood.
+When the Magic axed him Monday, they fired the winningest coach in team history and one of the winningest coaches in the NBA.

 But Stan had a passion that goes beyond win-loss records.

 About democracy.
 And character.